 You need to check with your car insurance company before you rent a car to ensure that you have the proper car insurance clauses that cover rental cars on your insurance policy.
 Not all policies cover rental cars.
 It is not an automatic entitlement.
 You need to have it added to your current car insurance policy, and typically this is a very inexpensive provision to add to your policy.

-Car insurance companies care about their historical data on the likelihood that your make, model, and year of car will be damaged.
-They care about your history of driving and the likelihood that they will have to payout a claim against your policy more than anything else when determining the price they will charge you for your insurance premium.
+Car insurance companies care about their historical data on the likelihood that your make, model, and year of the car will be damaged.
+They care about your history of driving and the likelihood that they will have to pay out a claim against your policy more than anything else when determining the price they will charge you for your insurance premium.

 Everything else is a car insurance myth that continues to circulate through society.
 Knowing as much as you can about these car insurance myths and how insurance is actually calculated will help arm you with the information you need to save more money on car insurance.